Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 - The train/ val/ test steps

 Let's first start with the model.
-In this case we'll design a 3-layer neural network.
+In this case, we'll design a 3-layer neural network.

 .. testcode::